arcticfoxcreations/diginotes/README.md

 6. Generate a shareable link
 7. Share it with anyone

-## Tech Stack
+## Why DigiNotes?

-### Frontend

-- HTML5
-- CSS3
-- Vanilla JavaScript

-### Backend

-- Supabase

-### Integrations

-- YouTube IFrame API
-- Spotify Embed Player
-- Google Fonts
+Most messages disappear in a crowded chat.
+DigiNotes helps you create something more personal — a letter with music, memories, and thoughtful design that feels special to receive.

 ## License

 This project is licensed under the MIT License.